No successful book is published from a first draft.

 I can write that catchy blurb and bio for you.
 Or, if you prefer, help you write really effective ones yourself.

+Solution: an editor.
 Editors are not lawyers, nor are we qualified to provide legal advice.
 But I can help you by flagging potential issues and guiding you to appropriate resources, such as information on Australian copyright law and examples of how to seek permission.